 - No matter how it ends she’s going to keep guilt tripping me into not spending enough time with my dad.

 On that note, my dad is 82 now, and onset of dementia.
-I love him, always have, and I have very fond memories of times with him as a kid going down to the river, riding 3-wheelers (ATC’s), going for walks, catching minnows, and that type of thing.
+I love him, always have, and I have very fond memories of times with him as a kid going down to the river, riding 3-wheelers (ATC’s), going for walks, and catching minnows.
 I’m ok with those memories now, but she wants to guilt me into coming over to see them more because my dad always asks about me.

-So now not only do I have the pressure of trying to avoid her and deal with all these thoughts, but the guilt trip of how to separate my dad from her, because they are a package deal these days.
+So now not only do I have the pressure of trying to avoid her and deal with all these thoughts, but also the guilt of how to separate my dad from her.
+Due to his condition, they are pretty much a package deal these days.
 Like I said I have good memories of my dad and I’m ok with that as it is, I don’t know that I feel the need to make more for myself.
 I feel bad for him though because he wants to see me and I feel like I’m letting him down by staying away.
-So I feel like a total, selfish, ungrateful jerk.
+Enter the feelings of being totally selfish and ungrateful.

 Should I feel guilty for that?
 I honestly don’t even know.
 Part of me says no. I’m a grown man, I have my life now and things that I do to keep myself occupied.
 I had good memories with him and that should be enough for both of us.
 The other part of me says that yes, I should feel guilty because as a parent my dad just wants to be with his son for as long as he has left.
 Whether or not he remembers those times makes no difference.

-So what in God’s name do I do?
-I have to come up with some type of resolution either way and I literally have no idea what that will be right now Even J is in the same boat as I am right, torn between what to do.
-I’m literally screwed either way.
-I suck it up and internalize everything for the sake of my dad and my mom’s feelings, or I confront my mom knowing there is a 99.99% chance I’m not going to get the outcome that I need.
+It feels like a no-win situation.
+I know that I have to come up with some type of resolution either way and even J is in the same boat as I am right now, torn between what to do.
+Do I suck it up and internalize everything for the sake of my dad and my mom’s feelings, or I confront my mom knowing there is a 99.99% chance I’m not going to get the outcome that I need.

 I don’t wish this type of situation anyone and I hope you don’t mind that I had to do a bit of a brain dump on this topic to help me process it.
-Has it helped me any to continue writing about this topic?
-I guess it does a little but unlike writing about my past abuse, I don’t get the relief by writing about that as I do when I write about this, yet.
+I feel like writing this out has helped me process it a little more, but unlike writing about my past abuse, I don’t get the same relief in writing about this topic as I do about the abuse.

-Comments and insight are so much appreciated, please feel free as always to share your thoughts in comments.
-Here is my podcast also on this topic that I hope you’ll check out!
+Comments and insight are so much appreciated, please feel free as always to share your thoughts.